sha256feng/mk8-isoprenoid-arch-memb/README.md

 - `toppar-isoprene-dimer.str`: isoprene dimer topology and parameter files.
 We optimized torsion angle parameters of isoprenoid.

 - `50-MK8-system.psf/crd/pdb`: topology and coordinates files of the initial assembly of 50-MK8 system (with 50% MK8 in the membrane).

+Any questions?
+Please contact Shasha Feng, shaalltime@gmail.com